Pooch says 'Welcome to Toonhound!'Toonhound logo

 final artists: Joel Carpenter, Gianluca Bonomo

-other 3D artists: Jason Edwards, Gio Chronopoulos,
+other 3D artists: Jason Edwards, Giorgos Chronopoulos,

-Kevin Richter, Chris Dymond,
+Kevin Richter, Chris Dymond

 story & script: Pete Nash